okonomichiyaki/supercat/00-terminology.md

 new resources
 : type of resource that bot does not have OR type of planet bot does not have a building on

+partial move
+: a bot Move which does not reach a destination on a single card (see Movement Doctrine)

 task force
 : group of bot ships with the most fresh ships